What does life look for you now?

 Tell us what you are passionate about?

-I’m passionate about technology - it just absolutely thrills me.
+I’m passionate about technology.
 I’ll share one example.

 I’ve spent more than half of my university years in a solar racing team.
 We were a group of students that built a solar car over 18 months, then raced it from Darwin to Adelaide.
 At one point a few members of the team and I took the car around for a ten-day tour of NSW schools (see pic above).
 We talked about solar and renewables, and encouraged students to engage with the idea of sustainable engineering.
-It was hard to stop me talking.
+It was brilliant

 When you were young, what were you hoping to be when you grew up?